KBPA

 KBPA (103.5 FM) is a commercial radio station licensed to Austin, Texas, United States.
-Owned by Sinclair Telecable and operated under the name Waterloo Media, it broadcasts an adult hits radio format.
+Owned by Sinclair Telecable and operated under the name Waterloo Media, it broadcasts an adult hits format.
 Its studios and offices are located along Interstate 35 in North Austin.

 KBPA has an effective radiated power (ERP) of 46,000 watts.
 The transmitter is off Mount Larson Road in Austin, sharing the same tower as KTBC.
 KBPA broadcasts using HD Radio technology.

 History

 Good Karma

 The station signed on the air June 1, 1971, originally at 103.7 FM as KRMH and was licensed to San Marcos, Texas.
 "Broadcasting from beautiful downtown Buda" - the station was branded as "Good Karma", airing a progressive rock format.

 KRMH was owned by Advance Inc., whose president was R. Miller Hicks.
 It was one of the few stations to broadcast in quadraphonic stereo.

 Shift to adult contemporary

 In 1976, the Pioneer Broadcasting Company of Austin, which also owned KNOW (1490 AM), acquired KRMH and shifted it to an adult contemporary format.
 New call letters, KCSW, took effect on July 26, 1976.
 Five years later, the station was acquired by Hicks Communications Inc. of Dallas.
 Upon closing, the call letters were changed to KEYI and the station was rebranded as Key 103, while keeping the adult contemporary format.

 In 1983, the station moved from 103.7 FM to 103.5 FM with a power increase to 100,000 watts.
 Hicks sold the station to Degree Communications for $15.5 million in 1988.
 The limited partnership restructured, giving GE Capital control three years later.
 The transaction amounted to receivership; a year later KEYI was sold for $3 million to San Antonio businessman Van Archer, doing business as Mercury Broadcasting.